 Will I be able to choose my CASA child?

 In order to ensure a good match, your supervisor will not pair you up with the next available child or the child most in-need.
-At the completion of training, you will provide a list of interests and hobbies.
-Your supervisor will provide you with two or three case file to read based upon your preferences.
+At the completion of training, you will provide a list of your interests and hobbies.
+Your supervisor will then provide you with two or three case files to read based upon your preferences.
 Ultimately, you will be able to decide which case you will be assigned to.

 I am interested in becoming an advocate, what are my next steps?